 Prohibited Fire Season (Total Fire Ban) on all Beaches

-A total fire ban is in place on all Horowhenua beaches.
+A total fire ban is in place on all Horowhenua beaches and sand dunes.

 Fire Seasons, Fire Permits and Fire Hazard Removal

 From 1 July 2018, Fire and Emergency New Zealand (FENZ) are responsible for declaring fire seasons, issuing fire permits (fire control) and fire hazard removal in all urban and rural locations.